6ogunt48/NotifyMe/README.md

 > This project is an experimental project I am using to learn how to build telegram bots.
 It's safe to use for personal
 > projects if deployed in a secure environment and shouldn't be used for real production systems.

-checkemailbot is a telegram bot I used to monitor my email accounts.it checks all email accounts specified in config.toml at the same time and returns back the number of unread emails found in those accounts to telegram.it has to function to manually check the email using the bot commands on the telegram app and also automatically checks the emails every 5 hours.
+Checkemailbot is a telegram bot I use for monitoring my email accounts.it checks all email accounts specified in config.toml at the same time and returns the number of unread emails found in those accounts to telegram.
+You can either check the email using the bot commands on the telegram app or wait for the bot to check and send results notification at the specified interval time in config.